How to Choose a Good Badminton Grip for Your Racket

 - I have given my recommendations above.
 But remember, it’s all about YOUR preference.
 After all, what is more important than enjoying yourself during your badminton sessions?

-- When wrapping multiple layers of badminton grips to customize the size of your racket handle, consider the size of your palm too.
+- When wrapping multiple layers of badminton grips to customise the size of your racket handle, consider the size of your palm too.

 If your palm is big, a replacement grip + another replacement grip might not be thick enough for you.
 You might need another overgrip on top of that.